-The administrators walk through classrooms approximately every week.
+During school closures, administrators continue to regularly observe classroom teachers virtually utilizing the zoom platform.
 Teacher evaluations are conducted every five years using the following cycle: year 1 (evaluation via observation), year 2 (off), year 3 (choice of professional growth plan or evaluation via observation), year 4 (second year of professional growth), and year 5 (off).
 Again, during year 3, teachers have the option of being evaluated or completing a professional growth plan.
-Similar to last year, SMMUSD Elementary School Principals are conducting a walk through once this year at every elementary site.
+In previous years during in-person learning, SMMUSD Elementary School Principals conducted a walk through once this year at every elementary site.
 The School Board, along with members of the district's Senior Cabinet, walked through on one occasion as well.
-Findings show all teachers using Thinking Maps and all are engaging in some Cognitively Guided Instruction (CGI) math practices.
-Our kindergarten and first grade classrooms are using Write From the Beginning (WFTB).
-Second grade teachers use Writer's Workshop for writing and some incorporate WFTB.
-Third and fourth grade teachers are using WFTB.
-Fifth grade is beginning use of WFTB with two teachers also using Writer's Workshop.
-Teachers are using math pacing guides, which are created by SMMUSD teachers, across grade levels and collaboratively plan lessons that are visible in the classrooms and through work displayed.
-Teachers have focused on using wait time and productive struggle in math which is evident during class walk throughs.
+Findings showed all teachers using Thinking Maps and all engaging in some Cognitively Guided Instruction (CGI) math practices.
+Our kindergarten and first grade classrooms using Write From the Beginning (WFTB).
+Second grade teachers using Writer's Workshop for writing and some incorporating WFTB.
+Third and fourth grade teachers using WFTB.
+Fifth grade beginning to use WFTB with two teachers also using Writer's Workshop.
+Teachers using math pacing guides, which are created by SMMUSD teachers, across grade levels and collaboratively plan lessons that are visible in the classrooms and through work displayed.
+Teachers continue to focus on using wait time and productive struggle in math which is evident even during virtual observations.
+The plan is to resume these focused and targeted classroom observations upon the reopening of schools.